“Finance Vickie Huntington to Brown”. Ottawa, 1987.,

 Davies was extremely helpful from 1988 until the 1993 election.
 Unfortunately, his departure from the department coincided with several other changes that resulted in a very abusive shift in policy.

 “HWC Janice Hopkins identifies federal responsibilities, calls for action”.
-1987.,
+Ottawa, 1987.,

 Hopkins identifies federal responsibilities named in Thomson and Zimmerman reports, including pharmaceuticals.